isomerpages/a-test-v4/index.md

       description: Build sites on Isomer like never before
       cards:
         - title: Review your work more easily
-          description: mobile preview, notifications when the staging site is ready for viewing
+          description: Mobile preview, notifications when your staging site is ready for viewing
           linktext: Learn more
           url: ""